Basic Education High School No. 6 Botataung

 Basic Education High School (BEHS) No. 6 Botataung (အခြေခံ ပညာ အထက်တန်း ကျောင်း အမှတ် (၆) ဗိုလ်တထောင်; abbreviated to အ.ထ.က. (၆) ဗိုလ်တထောင်; commonly known as Botataung 6 High School or St. Paul's High School), located a few miles east of downtown Yangon in Botataung township, is a public high school, and one of the oldest high schools in Myanmar.
-The school initially offered three kindergarten classes - Lower, Middle, Higher known as LKG, MKG, HKG and First through Tenth Standard.
+The school initially offered three kindergarten classes - Lower, Middle, and Higher, known as LKG, MKG, HKG, and First through Tenth Standard.
 It now offers classes from kindergarten to Tenth Standard (or Grade 1 through Grade 11 in the new nomenclature).

 Known during the British colonial days as St. Paul's English High School, the Roman Catholic parochial school was the top school of choice for the children of the elite.
 Many of the country's who's who in those days were alumni of St. Paul's.
 St. Paul’s had a “Roll of Honor” for outstanding students in the High School Final (HSF) and Matriculation examinations from 1951 - 1963.

 The school was nationalized in 1965.
-While it is no longer the leading high school it once was, the school continues to be among the better (certainly among the better known) high schools in Yangon, serving mostly the children of middle-class families from downtown Yangon and vicinity.
+While it is no longer the leading high school it once was, the school continues to be among the better (certainly among the better known) high schools in Yangon, serving mostly the children of middle-class families from downtown Yangon and nearby areas.

 The school's main three-story red brick colonial era building is a landmark protected by the city, and is listed on the Yangon City Heritage List.